 The lack of achievement usually has a cause.
 This is an interesting subject, especially to those with an unfulfilled goal or lack of improvement over the years.

-In this article, we have elaborated a list of important things that chess players could have used earlier to obtain a higher level and improve his results faster.
+In this article, we have elaborated a list of important things that chess players could have used earlier to obtain a higher level and improve their results faster.

 No secret.
 Capablanca mentioned that one should learn the endgame but it seems that not many listen; not then and definitely not now.
 Dvoretsky’s Endgame Manual is one of the most praised books, but truth be told, it isn’t that popular among players with ambitions.